saiba-tenpura/portfolio/content/blog/my-portfolio.md

 ![Logo SVG Stages](/blog/my-portfolio/logo-svg-stages.png)

-Future design iterations of the logo are planed to incorporate new details and adjustments, aligning with the overall continuos spirit of the portfolio.
+Future design iterations of the logo are planed to incorporate new details and adjustments, aligning with the overall continuous spirit of the portfolio.